 When you click the start button on your computer, many computer programs automatically start running and getting ready for use.

 But, unfortunately, when you get to work on the computer, all these background programs are already running and using up resources.

 Some programs even continue running in the background after closing their windows, and you need to end their process manually.

 All these programs running in the background siphon on your processing power and eventually slow down the programs that are actually in use.

 To solve this problem and improve performance, you need to disable auto-start for unnecessary apps on your Mac or PC.
 Here is what to do depending on the machine you are using:

 Use Windows Task Manager to close all programs running in the background.
 To do this, hit Ctrl + Alt + Delete on the keyboard and select Task Manager.

-Then click on more details at the left-hand bottom corner.
+Then click on more details in the left-hand bottom corner.
 You will then see a list of all the running programs using up your RAM and memory.

 For startup programs, click on the startup tab at the end of the task manager window.
 Then, close all the running startup programs that are not necessary.

 From here, you can check which programs are resource-intensive and affect the computer’s performance if left running.
 Now, sort out the programs to be closed and click on the end task to complete them.

 You might need to configure login items in the machine’s system preferences.
 For example, go to Applications, then click on Systems Preferences, then User Groups, then Login Items.